 Consumer Studies Major

-Why Learn Consumer Studies Here?
+Why Study Consumer Studies at Virginia Tech?

 You might like this major if you're interested in fields like advertising, market research, public relations, management, or government.
 A consumer studies degree provides a core professional curriculum of business and consumer courses and opportunities for hands-on learning.
 This major is close-knit, which allows you to be close to classmates and professors as you do hands-on projects and activities in class.

 Careers and Further Study